icey830/restapiexpress/README.md

 restapiexpress
 =
-a framework for creating uniform RESTful APIs quickly
+a framework for creating uniform RESTful APIs quickly written in Node.js (ExpressJS and GruntJS)

 Goals
 =